apache-spark-on-k8s/userdocs/src/jekyll/zeppelin.md

 > At the time being, the needed code is not integrated in the `master` branches of `apache-zeppelin` nor the `apache-spark-on-k8s/spark` repositories.
 > You are welcome to already ty it out and send any feedback and question.

-Firs things firs, you have to choose the following modes in which you will run Zeppelin with Spark on Kubernetes:
+First things first, you have to choose the following modes in which you will run Zeppelin with Spark on Kubernetes:

 + The `Kubernetes modes`: Can be `in-cluster` (within a Pod) or `out-cluster` (from outside the Kubernetes cluster).
 + The `Spark deployment modes`: Can be `client` or `cluster`.